bfoersterling/gotracer/README.md

 # gotracer

 A calltree for local Go projects.\
-Does not include library calls.
+Does not support calls to external libraries.

 ## usage